ee538/fall24-project-kkkkkkyia/report.md

 ```c++
 std::vector<std::string> Autocomplete(std::string name);
 ```

-Time complexity: O(m*n), where n is the number of nodes in the map and m is the average length of node names **Time complexity:** O(m*n) where n is the number of nodes in the map and m is the average length of node names
+**Time complexity:** O(m*n) where n is the number of nodes in the map and m is the average length of node names

 **Steps:**